EtchUK/Etch.OrchardCore.OutputCache/README.md

 **Known issue is that output caching will not work when the Forms module is enabled.**

+### Configuration

+By default entries added to Output Cache will expire after 10 minutes.
+This can be changed via the admin area by selecting "Configuration" then "Output Cache" in the admin menu.
+Within the settings view the expiration length can be configured and will cause the tenant to be reoloaded once the settings have been saved.
+From the settings the tag associated to entries can be managed as well as specifying which query strings should be a variation on the cache entry.

 ## Packaging

 When the module is compiled (using `dotnet build`) it's configured to generate a `.nupkg` file (this can be found in `\bin\Debug\` or `\bin\Release`).